lblod/ember-rdfa-editor/rfcs/selections.md

 ## Summary

 This RFC includes a proposal in how we can represent ModelSelections in a more versatile way.
-It introduces some different types of selections and abstractions built on top of the currently used ModelSelection.
+It introduces some different types of selections and abstractions built on top of the currently used ModelSelection inspired by the selection representations in [ProseMirror](https://prosemirror.net/).

 Additionally this RFC also includes some proprosals on how we handle and display these selections in the editor.